shvets/linux_provision/README.md

 * [Vagrant][Vagrant].
 Before it was distributed as ruby gem, now it's packaged as **native application**.
 Once installed, it will be accessible from command line as **vagrant** command.

-You have to decide what linux image feets your needs.
-Here we use **Ubuntu 14.04 LTS 64-bit** image - it is identified as **ubuntu/trusty64**.
+You have to decide what linux image fits your needs.
+I our case we use **Ubuntu 14.04 LTS 64-bit** image - it is identified with **"ubuntu/trusty64"** key.

 Download and install it: